Precise determination of the top-quark on-shell mass $M_t$ via its scale-invariant perturbative relation to the top-quark $\overline{\rm MS}$ mass ${\overline m}_t({\overline m}_t)$: Numerical results

 By taking all input parameters to be their central values, we show the top-quark OS mass $M_t$ under conventional scale-setting approach in FIG.~\ref{Convurdepen}.
-FIG.~\ref{Convurdepen} indicates that the conventional renormalization scale dependence becomes small when more loop terms have been included.
-Numerically, we have $M_t|_{\rm Conv.} =[172.23, 172.88]$ for $\mu_r \in [{\overline m}_t({\overline m}_t)/2, 2{\overline m}_t({\overline m}_t)]$; e.g., the net scale error is $\sim0.4\%$.
-It should be point out that such small net scale dependence for the prediction up to $a_s^4$-order is due to the well convergent behavior of the perturbative series.
-The relative magnitudes of the leading-order-terms (LO): next-to-leading-order-terms (NLO): next-to-next-to-leading-order-terms (N$^2$LO): next-to-next-to-next-to-leading-order-terms (N$^3$LO): next-to-next-to-next-to-next-to-leading-order-terms (N$^4$LO) $\simeq$ 1: $4.60\%$: $0.98\%$: $0.30\%$: $0.12\%$ for the case of $\mu_r={\overline m}_t({\overline m}_t)$, and also due to the cancellation of scale dependence among different orders.
-However, the renormalization scale uncertainty at each perturbative order is still large and unchangeable.
-For example, the $M_t$ up to N$^4$LO-level has the following perturbative behavior:
+FIG.~\ref{Convurdepen} shows that in agreement with the conventional wisdom, the renormalization scale dependence of conventional series becomes smaller when more loop terms have been included.
+Numerically, we have $M_t|_{\rm Conv.}^{\mathcal{O}(\alpha_s^4)} =[172.23, 172.88]$ for $\mu_r \in [{\overline m}_t({\overline m}_t)/2, 2{\overline m}_t({\overline m}_t)]$; e.g., the net scale uncertainty becomes $\sim0.4\%$ for a $\alpha_s^4$-order correction.
+Such small net scale dependence for the prediction up to $a_s^4$-order is due to the well convergent behavior of the perturbative series.
+The relative magnitudes among different orders change greatly for different choice of $\mu_r$, for example, the relative magnitudes of the leading-order-terms (LO): next-to-leading-order-terms (NLO): next-to-next-to-leading-order-terms (N$^2$LO): next-to-next-to-next-to-leading-order-terms (N$^3$LO): next-to-next-to-next-to-next-to-leading-order-terms (N$^4$LO) $\simeq$ 1: $4.60\%$: $0.98\%$: $0.30\%$: $0.12\%$ for $\mu_r={\overline m}_t({\overline m}_t)$, which represents good perturbative nature.
+More specifically, the $M_t$ up to N$^4$LO-level has the following perturbative behavior: